-If you have seen the film Hidden Figures, you may have a sense of the hardships a woman of color faced (and those women of color still face) while working in a white male dominated science/ computing /engineering field, specifically at NASA.
-Becoming the first African American woman to be accepted into the astronaut training center, and later fly into space, Mae C. Jemison is credited here for her incredible intelligence and brave determination.
+If you have seen the film Hidden Figures, you may have a sense of the hardships a woman of color faced (and those women of color still face) while working in a white male dominated science/ computing /engineering field.
+Becoming the first African American woman to be accepted into the astronaut training center, and later fly into space, Mae C. Jemison is credited here for her incredible accomplishments and brave determination.

 Jemison was born in Alabama in 1956, and later moved with her family to Chicago where she spent most of her time in the library reading about science, especially astronomy (bio.)
 After excelling in high school, Jemison studied at Stanford University, where she obtained her Bachelor of Science in Chemical Engineering and later, a doctorate degree in Medicine from Cornell University.
 Because of her background in chemical engineering and medicine, NASA accepted her as the first African American woman to begin training in NASA’s Astronaut Training Center in 1987.
 Soon after, Mae C. Jemison became the first African American woman to fly into space on the Endeavor in 1992.
 Since then, she has earned numerous awards and honors.

 Find out more:

 Born in Alabama in 1899, Percy Julian was not allowed to attend his high school because of the color of his skin.
 However, Julian was not deterred by this institutional racism, but rather used it to fuel his enthusiasm to earn a PhD.
 He attended DePauw University and took high school-level classes in the evening, before graduating the top of his class with honors.
 Julian worked as a chemistry instructor for several years at Fisk University before accepting a scholarship to Harvard University, where he finished his Master’s Degree.